Marc Kaminsky

-Marc Kaminsky is a poet, writer, psychotherapist, and gerontologist whose work ranges from editing a study of life review called The Uses of Reminiscence to poetry like A Table With People and The Road from Hiroshima.
-He organized and conducted among the earliest writing and reminiscing groups for elders.
-He also did work on the culture of Yiddishkeit.
-He edited the work of Barbara Myerhoff in Stories As Equipment for Living.
+Marc Kaminsky is an American poet, writer, psychotherapist, and gerontologist.
+His work ranges from editing a study of life review called The Uses of Reminiscence to writing poetry like A Table With People.

+Kaminsky organized and conducted one of the earliest writing and reminiscing groups for elders, and edited the work of Barbara Myerhoff in Stories As Equipment for Living.
+He also explored the culture of Yiddishkeit.
 His long poem, The Road from Hiroshima, was produced as a play for voices for National Public Radio and was the inspiration for other works including a musical requiem.
 His most recent book is Shadow Traffic, a collection of essays, poems and short stories that deals with the aftermath of the Holocaust as well as the aftermath of personal traumas.

 Biography

-Born in 1943 in New York City, Kaminsky studied at Columbia University where graduated with a B.A. in 1964, and an M.A. in 1967.
+Born to a Jewish family in New York City in 1943, Kaminsky studied at Columbia University, graduating with a B.A. in 1964, and then an M.A. in 1967.
 He was the director for the West Side Senior Center at the Jewish Association for Services for the Aged (JASA) from 1972 to 1977.